 Willow Creek Church has offered a 9 week workshop for people who are in transition and exploring new directions in their career.
 Bob Buford’s ‘Halftime’ resources have also been widely used in American churches for mid-lifers.

 Redeemer Presbyterian Church in New York runs regular classes lasting five weeks that deal with faith and work issues.
 These series include topics such as: Why Work?
 Vocational Decision Making, Leadership, Work and Cultural Renewal, and Ethics.
 Some churches stop other small groups for a few weeks to enable members to attend such classes.

-An increasing number of churches have developed Fellows programs to offer intensive training and resourcing for selected workplace Christians over 9 months or one year.
-Some large churches have developed their own programs, for example Redeemer Presbyterian Church in New York which created The Gotham Fellowship, a nine-month program for 42 adults who are employed full-time in New York City and have at least two years of working experience.
-The typical class comprises 50% men and 50% women between the ages of 25-35 working in fields including law, finance, education, government, non-profit, design, medicine, and the arts.
+A number of churches have developed Fellows programs to offer intensive training and discipleship in community for selected workplace Christians over 8-9 months.
+In 2008 Redeemer Presbyterian Church in New York created The Gotham Fellowship, a nine-month program for 30-50 adults who are employed full-time in New York City and have at least two years of working experience.
+The typical class comprises men and women between the ages of 25-45 working in fields including law, finance, education, government, non-profit, design, medicine, and the arts.
 The focus is on how the gospel transforms their hearts, workplaces, and cities.
 This program has been replicated in more than 15 other cities (some of which are highlighted below).

-Other churches have combined to offer Fellows programs, sometimes in partnership with a seminary or parachurch ministry.
-Examples of this include the Cascade Fellows in Seattle and the 5280 Fellowship in Denver.
+Other Fellows programs have been created in partnership with a seminary or parachurch ministry.
+Examples of this include the Pittsburg Leadership Foundation and the 5280 Fellowship in Denver.